 7.2.1.
-DOL allows for expressing logically heterogeneous OSMs and literal reuse of existing OSMs.
+DOL enables expression of logically heterogeneous OMSs and literal reuse of existing OMSs.

-DOL allows for expressing logically heterogeneous OSMs, i.e. to combine, in the same DOL document, sentences and structured OSMs expressed in different conforming OSM languages and logics.
-It is possible to reuse sentences or structured OSMs of previously existing OSMs in conforming languages by literally including them into a DOL OSM.
-A minimum of wrapping constructs and other annotations (e.g. for disambiguating in what language a sentence has been expressed) are provided.51 See the abstract syntax category Onto in clause 8.
+DOL is a mechanism for expressing logically heterogeneous OSMs.
+It can be used to combine sentences and structured OSMs expressed in different conforming OSM languages and logics into single documents or modules.
+With DOL, sentences or structured OSMs of previously existing OSMs in conforming languages can be reused by literally including them into a DOL OSM.
+A minimum of wrapping constructs and other annotations (e.g. for identifying the language of a sentence) are provided.
+47 See the abstract syntax category Onto in clause 8.

 7.2.2.
-DOL allows for expressing links between OSMs.
+DOL includes provisions for expressing mappings between OMSs.

-DOL provides a syntax for expressing links between OSMs - logical links as well as alignments.
+DOL provides a syntax for expressing mappings between OMSs - logical OMS Mappings as well as alignments.
 One use case illustrating both is sketched in Figure 7.2.
-This international standard specifies a set of logical link types and a set of non-logical link types.
+This OMG Specification specifies a set of logical OMS mapping types and a set of non-logical OMS mapping types.

-Logical links supported by DOL include:
+Logical OMS mappings supported by DOL include:

-- imports (particularly including imports that lead to conservative extensions), see the abstract syntax categories OntoRef and ExtensionOnto in clause 8. - interpretations, see the abstract syntax category IntprDefn in clause 8. - links between OSMs and their modules, see the abstract syntax category ModuleRelDefn in clause 8.
+- imports (particularly including imports that lead to conservative extensions), see the abstract syntax categories OntoRef and ExtensionOnto in clause 8. - interpretations, see the abstract syntax category IntprDefn in clause 8. - mappings between OMSs and their modules, see the abstract syntax category ModuleRelDefn in clause 8.

-DOL allows for expressing signature translations in such links, see the abstract syntax category SymbolMapItems in clause 8.
+DOL allows such links to express signature translations in such OMS mappings, see the abstract syntax category SymbolMapItems in clause 8.